Indigenous Community Support Fund: needs-based funding requests

 - Identify if the funding is part of a pandemic plan

-- If your application has multiple activities or sub-activities, provide a prioritized list, in case your application can only be partially funded
+- If your request has multiple activities or sub-activities, provide a prioritized list, in case your request can only be partially funded

-- Joint applications must list all the partners and what their roles and activities will be
+- Joint requests must list all the partners and what their roles and activities will be

 - National or regional organizations that will distribute the funding to service delivery organizations must list those organizations and how funding would be allocated

 Please do not send links to files in the Cloud as we cannot access them.
-Contact us by email and we will help find an alternative.
+Contact us by email.
+We will help find an alternative.

-Only applications submitted electronically will be considered.
-We will confirm receipt of your application and may contact you for further clarification.
+Only requests submitted electronically will be considered.
+We will confirm receipt of your request and may contact you for further clarification.

 - COVID-19 risk: